 How does your family feel about composting?

 Thankfully, my family is completely on board with composting.
-My 4 year old loves to help cook and understands which items are compostable and which aren’t.
+My 4 year old loves to help cook and understand which items are compostable and which aren’t.

 Have you experienced any benefits from composting, especially ones that might have surprised you?